 Seven Sleepers, or Siebenschlaffer, is named after an old Barossa German farmers’ lore, being that the weather that occurs on 27 June is likely to be prevalent for the next 7 weeks.

-Vineyards: All fruit for Seven Sleepers Shiraz was grown on the Kurtz Family vineyard at Light Pass in the Barossa Valley.
+Vineyards: Fruit for Seven Sleepers Shiraz was grown on the Kurtz Family vineyard at Light Pass in the Barossa Valley.
 The vines receive minimal irrigation and are pruned for vine balance, resulting in maximum fruit quality and varietal expression.

 Colour: Bright purple-red with crimson hues.

 Nose: A lively, fruit-driven wine with dominant aromas of bloodplum, blueberry and mulberry, with hints of mocha, fennel seed and red liquorice.

 Palate: Berry, plum and spice flavours fill the palate, with a touch of oak that supports but doesn’t dominate, allowing the juicy fruit to show its full potential.
 Fine, ripe tannins give length with a finish that’s soft, yet gently structured, with delicious, lingering flavour.